+Table 2.
+Cloud and Moisture Imagery requirements -- from F&PS Appendix A.

 The primary output of this algorithm is the information to generate enhanced cloud and moisture images of all the ABI bands.
 That said, these files could also be used to generate the rest of the ABI products.
 For example, products can access either radiance, reflectance factor or BT.
 The supported formats will be in NetCDF (version 4) format and McIDAS format.
 Output should be able to be converted from NetCDF or McIDAS format to other formats.